 The course gives a practical common sense approach to utilize the Australian Standards at hand and apply the everyday practicable mentality to waterproofing.

-Attendees will see examples of both good and bad waterproofing to aid in their understanding of projects that have failed and the reasons of the failure, thus learning from other’s mistakes and how to avoid them.
+Attendees will see examples of both good and bad waterproofing to aid in their understanding of projects that have failed and the reasons for the failure, thus learning from other’s mistakes and how to avoid them.

 The Open Communication encouraged in this course amongst industry speakers and participants is a very useful way to gain information.